olsonanl/sra_import/README.md

 # Notes

+0. A project (SRP) has one or more samples.
+However, projects are in the table called study.
+A sample (SRS) has one or more experiments (SRX).
+An experiment has one or more runs (SRR).

 1. [SRA toolkit](https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=software) Use fastq-dump, set flag for split files.

 2. "Runs" are each 2 paired fastq files.